Archetypes

 - HeavyMetaldramon (MR)

 By ripping your own hand into the trash very fast, fill the board with dragons that all have <Rush> and make an End of Turn attack courtesy of the memory setter, with security attack bonus from an inherit that doesn't even have to be in the stack that swings.
-It's an interesting aggressive playstyle that's fun to use and fun to counterplay, but the tradeoff is that if your field is completely wiped, you can't do shit.
+It's an interesting aggressive playstyle that's fun to use and fun to play into, but the tradeoff is that if your field is completely wiped, you can't do shit.

 - Royal Base ("Bees") (GK)